 Why Do You Need Kubernetes Deployment Strategy?

 In Kubernetes, there are specific methods to launch an application; it is essential to select the right approach to make your infrastructure reliable during an application deployment or update.
 For example, it is usually required to ensure that the end-user doesn’t experience any downtime in a production environment.
+Besides that, developers do several mistakes while deploying a Kubernetes application.
+Though selecting the right Kubernetes deployment processes is crucial, it is also important to avoid Kubernetes common mistakes such as not configuring resource requests and limits, Kubernetes network policies or storage configuration, proper scaling of the application, or setting automated deployment or rollback.
+Having a strategy in place helps you monitor and troubleshoot the Kubernetes clusters, and also to keep up to date with the latest Kubernetes releases.

 What Are The Benefits Of Using A Kubernetes Deployment?